Aktharnvdv/OCRing-of-PDF/README.md

 # OCRing-of-PDF
-Fask API for extracting data from PDF using tesseract ocr

-Extracting data from PDF using tesseract ocr and returning data in json format
+Fask API for extracting data from PDF using tesseract ocr Extracting data is returned  in json format

 # tesseract-OCR
 # Flask